JuliusKoronci/javascript-clean-code/lib/bad_practice/README.md

 and team work.

-In my career I have seen many brilliant developers produce highly technical, advanced code looking like from the future which went straight into the trash, cause no one was able to work with it, change it or understand it after 2 weeks time.
+In my career I have seen many brilliant developers produce highly technical, advanced code looking like from the future which went straight into the trash, because no one was able to work with it, change it or understand it after 2 weeks time.

 What we strive for, is code where it is immediately clear what the intent of the author was.
 We strive for easily